5argon/UnoSDVXCon/README.md

 - Adjust sensitivity of knobs and buttons in the code.

 ##Requires
 - A [firmware flash hack](http://mitchtech.net/arduino-usb-hid-keyboard/) that will make your Arduino HID compatible but loses ability to program.
-If you want to reupload the program again you need to Need to flash the firmware back.
-(Cannot brick your Uno.)
+If you want to reupload the program again you need to flash the firmware back.
+(Flashing this firmware cannot brick your Uno.)

 ##How to use